webfruits/best-practice/README.md

     Color.ts
     ...
 ```
 All global styles should be implemented in specific classes with static getters or properties.
 The advantage of using  getters is, that the values can be calculated dynamically.
-For example the value for a headlines fontsize depends from the current width of the app.
+For example the value for a headlines fontsize could depends to current width of the app.
 Because in [webfruits/core](https://github.com/webfruits/core) styles are defined via TypeScript, this styles can be used across your whole codebase.

-### Example: SkeletonApp
+## Example: SkeletonApp
 The [skeleton-app](./skeleton-app) demonstrates, how the structure could look like on a webapp that uses a service to catch the data for a gallery, which can be controlled by a navigation.
-It features only this kind of implementation that is needed to get the idea.

 ## more webfruits